21 Best Things to Do in Marrakesh, Morocco

 Djemaa el Fna in Marrakech is a place that has been the big square in the city for decades.
 It is not just a visitor attraction since many domestics also enjoy the activities that make Djemaa el Fna come alive.
 During the day, the square has different stalls, most of which sell water, fruit juice and fruit.

-On On a tour to any Moroccan city, the captivating souks are a must on the agenda.
+On a tour to any Moroccan city, the captivating souks are a must on the agenda.
 Marrakech is no exception.
-Labeled one of the most magical cities in the Marrakech, Marrakech boasts a full media with very old winding souks and countless treasures.
+Labeled one of the most magical cities in the Kingdom of Morocco, Marrakech boasts a full media with very old winding souks and countless treasures.
 Whether you are looking for handicrafts, literature, or food, there is a street and an alleyway for everything.
 Tourists can get lost for hours in the labyrinth of enticing streets.
 So relax, enjoy and discover some locally made treasures.

 13. Bahia Palace

 If you want to find the Bahia Palace, you must visit Marrakesh and the best things to do in Marrakech.
 The amazing fact is that nobody knows when it was built.
 There is only detail that it was open in 1900.
 The Bahia Palace is not one huge building.
 It is a set of different houses.
 It was built by 2 architectures.
 They were son and father.
 So, it was a family project which was continued for 6 years.
 One part of the Bahia Palace is the little Riyadh.
 In substance, it is the garden.
 But it has different niches and rooms.
 And this one of the popular tourist attraction has the little courtyard.
 To this country, you can go out via 4 various rooms.
 These rooms have ceiling and walls of marble.
 There were the private apartments for Ba Hmad.
 It is remarkable and very high.
 Its length is approximately fifty meters.
 Around it is placed in the gallery.
 Just imagine how charming this sight is.
 The celling of the gallery is painted with different colors and it has huge wooden columns.